Automatic Landmarks Correspondence Detection in Medical Images with an Application to Deformable Image Registration: Results

-The average inference time of DCNN-Match variants for predicting landmark correspondences in one CT scan pair was ~20s.
-The number of landmark correspondences predicted per image on the simulated test set and clinical test set are described in Table \ref{tab:number of landmarks}.
-Further, a representative example of predicted landmark correspondences is shown in Fig. \ref{fig:number landmarks}\footnote{The images are shown with the couch table cropped for better visualization.
-The automatic landmark correspondence detection as well as DIR was performed on full CT scans without any cropping.}.
-As can be seen in Table \ref{tab:number of landmarks} and Fig. \ref{fig:number landmarks}, DCNN-Match Hinge and DCNN-Match CE approaches predicted a large number of landmarks per CT scan pair.
+The number of landmark correspondences predicted per image on the simulated test set and clinical test set is described in Table \ref{tab:number of landmarks} and Figure \ref{fig:boxplot number}.
+As can be seen in Table \ref{tab:number of landmarks} and Figure \ref{fig:boxplot number}, DCNN-Match Hinge and DCNN-Match CE approaches predicted a large number of landmarks per CT scan pair.
 In DCNN-Match Hinge+CE, the use of an auxiliary loss allows for applying an additional constraint on the landmark correspondences.
 Consequently, the number of predicted landmark correspondences per image was fewer than with using either of the loss separately.
 Further, the DCNN-Match Hinge0.1+CE and DCNN-Match Hinge0.2+CE predicted even fewer landmarks per CT scan pair, possibly due to the additional constraint posed by the positive margin $m_{pos}$ used in the Hinge loss.
 It should be noted that irrespective of the differences within different DCNN-Match variants, a considerable number of landmark correspondences were predicted by all of them in both the simulated as well as the clinical deformations test set.